MicrosoftDocs/SupportArticles-docs/support/azure/virtual-machines/windows/performance-diagnostics.md

 ### How do I share this data with Microsoft Customer Support?

-When you open a support ticket with Microsoft, it is important to share the Performance Diagnostics report from an on-demand Performance Diagnostics run.
+When you open a support ticket with Microsoft, it's important to share the Performance Diagnostics report from an on-demand Performance Diagnostics run.
 The Microsoft CSS contact will provide you with the option to upload the on-demand Performance Diagnostics report to a workspace.
 There are two ways to download the on-demand Performance Diagnostics report to share with Microsoft CSS:

 **Option 1:** Download the report from Performance Diagnostics blade, as described in [View Performance Diagnostics reports](#view-performance-diagnostics-reports).

-**Option 2:** Download the report from the storage account.

-1. In the Azure portal, browse to the storage account in which the diagnostics data is stored.
-1. Select Containers under the Data Storage section.
-1. Select the azdiagextnresults container.
-1. Select the required Performance Diagnostics output compressed file and download it.

-**Option 3:** Download the report from the storage account
+**Option 2:** Download the report from the storage account, as described in [View and manage storage account and stored data](#view-and-manage-storage-account-and-stored-data).

-You can also locate the Performance Diagnostics report compressed file by using steps 1–4 in Option 2.
-Select to download the file, and then share it through email or ask the support engineer for instructions to upload the file.

 ### How do I capture diagnostics data at the correct time?